MichaelHarkins/Running-Log-Exporter/README.md

 ## Features

 - **Athlete-centric organization:** All state, debug, and journal files are stored under a subdirectory named after the athlete.
-- **Custom output directory:** Use `--output-dir` to specify where TCX files are exported, keeping your workspace clean.
+- **Custom output directory:** The `--output-dir` option is required and specifies where all athlete-specific data (output, debug, state, journal) will be created.
 - **Granular refresh logic:** Use `--refresh-all` to reset all processed WIDs, or `--refresh-wids` with a comma-separated list to reset only specific WIDs.
 - **Metadata tagging:** All exported TCX files include a `META:` block in the `<Notes>` field, with `exported_from=running-log` for downstream detection.
 - **Markdown journal generation:** The `create_journal` command generates a clean Markdown journal from TCX files, ignoring technical meta tags and handling multi-line comments.